Frequently asked questions

 How will I be invited if I am eligible for a booster?

-You may be invited to get your spring vaccines by the NHS nationally or your GP practice through a letter, text or email.
+You may be invited to get your autumn vaccines by the NHS nationally or your GP practice through a letter, text or email.
 Don’t worry if you do not receive this.
 If you are eligible, you do not have to wait for this before booking an appointment.
 If you receive an invite from the NHS and have already been vaccinated do not worry, sometimes there is a delay in the information flowing through and you do not need to do anything.

-Will the COVID-19 vaccine affect current medication
+Will the COVID-19 vaccine affect current medication?

 Most medications do not interact with the COVID-19 vaccine.
 Let your vaccinator know if you are taking any medications that suppress your immune system, or are on steroids or antibiotics, as this will help us decide the best time for you to get your vaccine.